cryptotyga/fhenix-wallet-guide/README.md

 Use your pry tool to gently pop the clips along the seam.
 Once the bottom is loose, you can slide the grille off.
 Be careful around the top buttons; there is a small ribbon cable connecting the buttons to the mainboard.
 To get inside the "core" of the speaker, you need to remove the end caps.
+There are several Phillips screws around the perimeter of the side bumpers.